 Other recruitment ideas:

-Job/Career Fairs: Industry sector councils and organizations and organizations like the Province's network of Nova Scotia Works Employment Resource Centres can organize job fairs to help employers showcase thier jobs.
+Job/Career Fairs: Industry sector councils and organizations like the Province's network of Nova Scotia Works Employment Resource Centres can organize job fairs to help employers showcase thier jobs.

 - Current Employees: Some companies provide incentives to existing employees to get their support in attracting new recruits.